Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 Using these observations, the CubeSat will estimate the orbital trajectories of detected RSOs & contribute to the development of an SSA catalog of the GEO belt.
 The mission is designed for a two-year operational lifetime with a total project cost cap of $200,000, including hardware procurement, labor hours, and testing facility usage.

 Project development follows a formal systems engineering lifecycle, with four major milestone reviews scheduled between August 2025 and April 2026.
-To date, the team has successfully completed the Systems Requirements Review (SRR), Preliminary Design Review (PDR), and Critical Design Review (CDR).
-The final Operational Readiness Review (ORR) is scheduled for completion in the coming months.
+Upon completion of each design review, we presented our decisions, workflows, and project deliverables to a board of university faculty & researchers.

 <div style="
   position: relative;